icylace/deep-into-the-code/Haskell/README.md

 stack runghc haskell
 ```

 to compile-on-the-fly and execute the `haskell.hs` file.

-If successful, it should result in the simple outyput of `Hello world!`.
+If successful, it should result in the simple output of `Hello world!`.

 The other files are not meant to be run directly.
 Instead, they're intended to be loaded from within the GHCi REPL environment.
 While remaining in the same directory, open up GHCi by running:

 ```shell
 stack ghci